farha-06/wikipedia/README.md

 ## ▶️ How to Run
 1. Run the Python script
 2. Enter a topic
-3. Read the summary in terminal
+3. Read the summary .

-## 📌 Example